LuisAnalytics98/DataSalon_Replit/SUPABASE_DOMAIN_SETUP.md

 ## Step 3: Configure Site URL

+**CRITICAL:** The Site URL is used by Supabase to generate email confirmation links.
+If this is wrong, users won't be able to confirm their emails!

 1. In the same **URL Configuration** page
 2. Find the **Site URL** field
 3. Set it to your production domain: